-- IMPORTANT: There are different programs for the different grades so mixing pre-K or K with 4th and 5th is not recommended
+- IMPORTANT: There are different programs for the different grades so mixing pre-K or K with 4th and 5th is discouraged

 - No. of shows: normally 4 shows for a full-day and 2 shows for a half -day but Lucas is committed to making the date work for you and additional (but shortened) shows can be arranged.

-- Location: Performing arts centers/theaters are ideal but libraries, cafetoriums, and gyms are all wonderful venues
+- Location: Performing arts centers/theaters are ideal but libraries, cafetoriums, and gyms are all wonderful venues too.

 - Tech needs: Nothing but an electrical outlet!
 Lucas provides his own mics, PA, projector and screen